Welcome to the Roton Quantum Model - a rotational resonance framework

 Repulsive Saturation Forces

 All stable rotating entities generate an energy-density pressure in the LEDO-Field, corresponding to the superposition of their emitted resonance modes.
-At short range, this leads to effective repulsion originating from the rotonal center - at least from outside view.
+At short range, this leads to effective repulsion originating from the rotonal center.
 The repulsive behavior arises from local saturation of resonance capacity (energy density), which inhibits further coupling and drives similar structures apart.
+If local phase differences can not be redistributed anymore internally, this leads to saturation and expansion into space.

 No singularity